John Dillinger: Polly Hamilton

 Rita "Polly" Hamilton was a teenage runaway from Fargo, North Dakota.
 She met Ana Ivanova Akalieva (Ana Cumpănaș; a.k.a.
-Ana Sage) in Gary, Indiana, and worked periodically as a prostitute in Ana's brothel until marrying Gary police officer Roy O. Keele in 1929.
+Ana Sage or "The Woman in Red") in Gary, Indiana, and worked periodically as a prostitute in Ana's brothel until marrying Gary police officer Roy O. Keele in 1929.
 They divorced in March 1933.

 In the summer of 1934, the now 26-year-old Hamilton was a waitress in Chicago at the S&S Sandwich Shop located at 1209½ Wilson Avenue.
 She had remained friends with Sage and was sharing living space with Sage and Sage's 24-year-old son, Steve, at 2858 Clark Street.

-Dillinger and Hamilton, a Billie Frechette look-a-like, met in June 1934 at the Barrel of Fun night club located at 4541 Wilson Avenue.
+Dillinger and Hamilton, a Billie Frechette look-alike, met in June 1934 at the Barrel of Fun night club located at 4541 Wilson Avenue.
 Dillinger introduced himself as Jimmy Lawrence and said he was a clerk at the Board of Trade.
 They dated until Dillinger's death at the Biograph Theater in July 1934.